williamDalston/schrodingers-cat-website/content/articles/qc-primer-003.md

 The paradox hasn't been fully resolved.
 Different quantum interpretations handle it differently, but none provide a completely satisfactory answer.
 This suggests we're missing something fundamental about quantum mechanics, consciousness, or reality itself.

 As you explore quantum consciousness theories, keep Wigner's Friend in mind.
-It shows that perspective matters, that observers matter, and that reality might be more subjective—or more quantum—than we think.
+It shows that perspective matters, that observers matter, and that reality might be more subjective or more quantum than we think.

 **Your reality might depend on who's looking.**